songningqiang/CosmoLED/README.md

 # Cosmo code for Large Extra Dimension (LED) black holes

+This is a code to compute Hawking evaporation from black holes and set constraints on the fraction of black holes.
+Although the code is designed for large extra dimension black holes, 4D black holes can also be studied with a proper setup.
+The code also improves over the previous code in various aspects.
+Please see [https://arxiv.org/pdf/2201.11761.pdf](https://arxiv.org/pdf/2201.11761.pdf) for details.

 ## Instructions for class_LED

 The code is developed based on [ExoCLASS](https://github.com/lesgourg/class_public/tree/ExoCLASS).
 ExoCLASS and the DarkAges module are still usable in their vanilla way.
 Additional features are introduced with the DarkAges_LED module and the C codes in class_LED to compute the evolution and energy deposition functions from LED black holes.
 Greybody factors, lepton and meson decay tables are available in the class_LED/DarkAges/data folder.